PMalone97/Sets/README.md

 # Sets
-made for personal use in discrete math class
+Made for personal use in discrete math class